pgs8/IS601_Individual-Project-Web-Application-Final/README.md

-# IS601_Web-Application-Part-3
+# IS601_Individual-Project-Web-Application-Final

 ## Project Description
+This project is a homework assignment to teach
+ - how to get Pycharm setup with Docker
+ - Flask
+ - MySQL
+ - Bootstrap HTML templates
-This project is a homework assignment to teach how to get Pycharm setup with Docker, Flash, MySQL, Bootstrap HTML templates, and HTML forms to create new records, update records, and a small form that has no fields other than a submit button to delete records
+ - HTML forms to create new records, update records, a small form that has no fields other than a submit button to delete records
+ - a REST API and use Postman to test the GET, POST, PUT, and DELETE request methods

 ## Postman Screenshot
 ![postman_request_output](screenshots/postman.png)